HOLY WEEK - WHAT HAPPENS AND WHY?

-At 5:45 am on Easter morning we will be holding a short service at Bede's Cross, followed by breakfast at St. Andrew's.
+At 5:45 am on Easter morning we hold a short service at Bede's Cross, followed by breakfast at St. Andrew's.

-This is a great chance to experience the beginning of the most important day in the Christian calendar - why not set your alarm & come along?!
+This is a great chance to experience the beginning of the most important day in the Christian calendar - why not set your alarm and come along?!

 Holy Week begins with the re-enactment of Christ's triumphal entry into Jerusalem on Palm Sunday.
 This is the beginning of a journey of the imagination which takes us to the Upper Room for the Last Supper on Maundy Thursday, through Jesus' betrayal, trial and crucifixion on Good Friday.
 On Easter Sunday we remember how those who are baptized are united with Christ in his death and resurrection.
 Traditionally, new fire is kindled and from this the Easter candle is lit and held aloft with the proclamation: 'The light of Christ'.
 This Easter liturgy can provide a real experience of new life.
 This passing from darkness to light offers hope to all the faithful, as the Church celebrates the risen Christ.

 For a more detailed description of what Holy Week entails check out the information below.